shadowbq/snorby/README.md

 # Helpful Commands

+** Rake Jobs **

+Starting the worker via the CLI after a server shutdown etc..

+	`RAILS_ENV=production bundle exec rake snorby:start_worker`

-You can open the rails console at anytime and interact with the Snorby environment.
+You can open the `rails console` at anytime and interact with the Snorby environment.
 Below are a few helpful commands that may be useful:

  * Open the rails console by typing `rails c` in the Snorby root directory
  * You should never really need to run the below commands.
 They are all available within the